How Mentally Strong People Find Inner Peace

 4. Staying comfortable

-It may seem like staying inside your comfort zone is the key to feeling good in life.
+It may seem like staying inside your comfort zone is the key to feeling good.
 But avoiding discomfort always backfires in the end.

 5. The victim mentality

 Thinking the world and the people in it are out to get you will prevent you from being your best.
-In fact, if you blame all of your problems on external circumstances, you’ll never take responsibility for your life.
+If you blame all your problems on external circumstances, you’ll never take responsibility for your life.

-Mentally strong people acknowledge their choices, even in the face of tragic circumstances.
-They focus on the things they can control, and they refuse to waste their time hosting pity parties.
+Mentally strong people acknowledge their choices, even in tragic circumstances.
+They focus on the things they can control and refuse to waste their time hosting pity parties.

 6. Trying to impress people

-You could waste a lot of your life trying to make people like you.
+You could waste much of your life trying to make people like you.
 Depending on admiration from others, however, gives others power over you.

-Mentally strong people are comfortable in their own skin.
-They don’t waste their time worrying about whether other people approve of their choices.
+Mentally strong people are comfortable in their skin.
+They don’t waste time worrying about whether others approve of their choices.
 Instead, they focus on living according to their values.